jaulz/hoard/README.md

 * uuid

 The only difference between the two above, is that if you're using UUIDs, the slug will be generated previous to the save, based on the uuid field.
-With ids, which are generally auto-increase strategies - the slug has to be generated after the record has been saved - which results in a secondary save call to the database.
+With ids, which are generally auto-increment strategies - the slug has to be generated after the record has been saved - which results in a secondary save call to the database.

 That's it!
 Easy huh?

 ## Changelog

+#### 3.1.0

+* Library updated to work with Laravel 5.5+
+* getAttributes and getOriginal no longer overloaded

 #### 2.0.7